VLHosting/VLBetBot/README.md

 ## Usage:

-For using the default mode (Mode 6), all you need to do is set the baseBet variable and his run.
+For using the default mode (Mode 6), all you need to do is set the baseBet variable and hit run.

 ### Mode 4
 Mode 4 is a modified version of the Pluscoup progression system.